 Annual Report, forward plans and non-NHS work

-The Trust shall prepare Annual Reports and send them to Monitor and shall further comply with its obligations in relation to such reports as are provided for in paragraph 9.21 and paragraph 11 above.
+The Trust shall prepare Annual Reports and send them to Monitor.

 The reports shall give:

-information on any steps taken by the Trust to secure that (taken as a whole) the actual membership of its Public Constituency and the Patient Constituency is representative of those eligible for such membership; and
+information on any steps taken by the Trust to secure that (taken as a whole) the actual membership of its Public Constituency and the Patients' Constituency is representative of those eligible for such membership;

+information on any occasions in the period to which the report relates on which the Council of Governors exercised its power under paragraph 9.21.2g of this Constitution;

+information on the Trust's policy on pay and on the work of the Trust's remuneration committee and such other procedures as the Trust has on pay;

+information on the remuneration of the directors and on the expenses of the governors and the directors;

+information on the impact that income received by the Trust otherwise than from the provision of goods and services for the purpose of the health service in England has had on the provision by the Trust of goods and services for those purposes; and

 any other information Monitor requires.

 The Trust shall comply with any decision Monitor makes as to: